St. Mary’s County Arts Council

 outreach@smcart.org

 Wednesday has been part of the SMCAC team since September of 2017 when she launched the Gallery & Gift Shop, and a volunteer prior to that.
-Wednesday can often be found “behind the scenes” editing the monthly e-newsletters, writing our monthly Spotlights on the Arts, and working on other projects.
+She can often be found “behind the scenes” editing the monthly e-newsletters, writing our monthly Spotlights on the Arts, and working on other projects.

 Originally from California state, Wednesday relocated here with her husband following his military retirement.
 She draws upon her travels to places such as San Francisco, Austin, and Asheville to bring innovative ideas to the local arts scene.